-Here, within my annex, I’ve escaped nature’s impositions by successfully projecting enough distraction to keep me satisfied and relieved.
+Here, within my heavy-mental annex, I’ve escaped nature’s impositions by successfully projecting enough distraction to keep me satisfied and relieved.
 Fortunately, I’ve sought out and harvested ample ‘artificial space’ by refining my memory, and now the clutter is almost non-existent (in that world of mental existence).

 It’s about time I fill my world with perfect space again.
 Or at least my perception of it, which is all that counts.